sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 Phase 5 — Supporting Sections

-What I Edit
+What I Do
-Editing Philosophy
+Editing Philosophy if retained in the final design About
-About
 Contact

-Phase 6 — Projects Archive
+Phase 6 — Projects Page

+additional selected projects
 centralized project data
-approximately 45 projects
-categories
-filtering
-playback
+categories if actually required filtering only if useful playback
-Instagram links
+Instagram CTA

+The Projects page must not imply that all videos are hosted on the website.
 Phase 7 — Refinement

 motion